thelfenbaum/RoutineOptimizer-SpringBoot/designDocumentPhase2.md

 We hope that composite pattern will help us build a more flexible version of projects and have created the classes that will allow us to do so but have not had time to implement them and adapt our scheduling and putting algorithms.
 These empty classes are kept on a branch named composite design pattern until they are implemented and read to merge with the master branch.

-The design pattern that is currently fully implemented is the adapter pattern:
+The first design pattern that we implemented is the adapter pattern:

 The problem: In order to have data serialization in our program, Week objects have to be saved to our database.
 However, week projects are complex: they have a list of Day objects as an attribute, and each of those Day objects contains a list of Task objects inside of it.
 Since databases cannot contain nested tables, Week objects cannot be directly saved to a database.